Philip Sheridan: Indian Wars

-In a story that is almost certainly fictitious, Comanche Chief Tosawi was said to have told Sheridan in 1869, "Tosawi, good Indian", to which Sheridan is said to have replied, "The only good Indians I ever saw were dead."
+In a story that is almost certainly fictitious, the Comanche chief Tosawi was said to have told Sheridan in 1869, "Tosawi, good Indian", to which Sheridan is said to have replied, "The only good Indians I ever saw were dead."
 In the first printed reference to this exchange, more than 100 years later in 1970, in Bury My Heart at Wounded Knee, author Dee Brown attributes the quote to Sheridan, claiming that "Lieutenant Charles Nordstrom, who was present, remembered the words and passed them on, until in time they were honed into an American aphorism: The only good Indian is a dead Indian.
 Sheridan denied he had ever made the statement.
 Biographer Roy Morris Jr. states that, nevertheless, popular history credits Sheridan with saying "The only good Indian is a dead Indian."
 This variation "has been used by friends and enemies ever since to characterize and castigate his Indian-fighting career."

 According to the Kansas Historical Society:

 Sheridan has been accused of being unnecessarily cruel; bent on exterminating the Indian.
 Although he did regard the Indians as "savages" whose one profession was "that of arms," he felt that it would take more than just confining them to reservations to settle the west.
 It would also be necessary to "exercise some strong authority over him."
 Although not as sympathetic to the Indians' plight as some other army officers, he did say that, "We took away their country and their means of support…and against this they made war.
 Could anyone expect less?"
 He did agree, however, with most soldiers when he blamed the government for the failure of the reservation system.
 He said it was up to Congress, "to furnish the poor people from whom this country has been taken with sufficient food to enable them to live without suffering the pangs of hunger."
 This is hardly the attitude one would expect from someone who was purported to say, "The only good Indian is a dead Indian," ...
 He was above all else, a soldier and in response to some of his critics he stated, "My duties are to protect these people.
 I have nothing to do with Indians but in this connection…The wife of a man at the center of wealth and civilization and refinement is not more dear to him than is the wife of the pioneer of the frontier.
 I have no hesitation in making my choice.
 I am going to stand by the people over whom I am placed and give them what protection I can."